yvanroan/reasoning_vlm/README.md

 - Identification of what's unusual based on comparison to similar scenes

-- Statistical context from your database of images
+- Statistical context from database of images

 - Temporal reasoning about what happened before and might happen after